-The school uniforms are purchased from Land's End CLA school uniform website.
-Uniforms must all have the school logo embroidered, and are navy blue or gray polo shirts with khaki or navy blue long pants, shorts, or knee length skorts.
+The school uniforms are purchased from Lands' End CLA school uniform website.
+Uniforms must all have the school logo embroidered, and are navy blue or gray polo shirts with khaki or navy blue long pants or shorts.
 All students are expected to abide by this dress code.
 All uniform articles must be purchased online.
 No exceptions.

-Outerwear of navy blue jackets, navy blue sweaters, or CLA sweatshirts may also be purchased from Land's End.
+Outerwear of navy blue jackets, navy blue sweaters, or CLA sweatshirts may also be purchased from Lands' End.
 A plain navy blue jacket or sweater may be purchased from an outside source and worn to school, but it must be plain solid navy blue with no logos, images, stripes, piping, borders, etc. No other outerwear may be worn.

 Girls may also wear dress shoes or sandals as long as they have a back strap.
 The back strap must be worn around the back of the heel at all times.
 If the shoes have laces they must be tied.
-No slippers or beachwear permitted.
+No slippers or beachwear permitted (Crocs are permitted).

-- 1. Girls dress should be modest at all times.
+- 1. Girls' dress should be modest at all times.
 Girl's outfits must not be tight fitting.
-Students wearing inappropriate clothing will be sent to the office where they will wait for their parents to bring them an appropriate school uniform. - 2.
-Haircuts that are identified with as extreme and unconventional will not be permitted.
+Students wearing inappropriate clothing will be sent to the office where they will have to borrow a uniform or wait for their parents to bring them an appropriate school uniform. - 2.
+Haircuts that are identified as extreme and unconventional will not be permitted.
 The color of the hair must be that which appears natural.
 No extreme tinting or coloring will be allowed. - 3.
 Earrings are permissible for girls only.
 All other body piercing is not permitted. - 4.
 T-shirts worn under the polo or Aloha shirts must be either white or gray.
 A non-CLA white or gray long-sleeved undershirt must be solid with no writing down the arms. - 5.
-The length of the school uniform pants, shorts or skirts may not be altered.
+The length of the school uniform pants, shorts, or skorts may not be altered or rolled. - 6.
+Undergarments may not be showing at any time.